PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 18:39:19
+Last updated: 2024-04-07 18:39:51
-Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
-True story! - Barney Stinson
+Random Quote: Friendships are the foundation that we stand on. - Nina Locke